 What are the causes of rheumatoid arthritis?

-The cause of rheumatoid arthritis has not yet been clarified, but it is thought to be caused by a combination of several "genetic factors" and the addition of "environmental stimuli" such as viral infection, stress, and smoking.
-I will.
+The cause of rheumatoid arthritis is not yet clear, but it is thought to be caused by a combination of genetic factors and environmental stimuli such as viral infections, stress, and smoking.

-Given these facts, I think there is a possibility of inheritance as to whether or not rheumatoid arthritis is likely to occur .
+Considering these facts, I think there is a possibility that the susceptibility to rheumatoid arthritis is inherited.

-However, as shown at the beginning, it is thought that rheumatoid arthritis develops not only due to heredity but also due to environmental stimuli, and just because there is a genetic component does not mean that rheumatoid arthritis develops...
+However, as I mentioned earlier, rheumatoid arthritis is thought to be caused not only by heredity but also by environmental stimuli, and the presence of a genetic component does not necessarily mean that you will develop rheumatoid arthritis.

-If you have a blood relative who has rheumatoid arthritis, seeing a hospital early if you experience joint pain may lead to early diagnosis and treatment of rheumatoid arthritis.
+If you have a blood relative who has developed rheumatoid arthritis, seeing a doctor as soon as you experience joint pain may lead to early diagnosis and treatment of rheumatoid arthritis.

-Early treatment is also more likely to slow the progression of symptoms and achieve a condition free of joint pain and bone destruction.
+Early treatment is also more likely to slow down the progression of symptoms and achieve a state where there is no joint pain or bone destruction.

 Can it be prevented?

-If you have a genetic component, you may be wondering if there is a way to prevent the onset.
+If you have a genetic component, you may be wondering if there are ways to prevent the onset of the disease.

-The cause of rheumatoid arthritis may not yet be known and there is no way to prevent it completely, but recent studies have shown that periodontal disease and smoking are associated with the development of rheumatoid arthritis.
-It's coming.
-Oral care and smoking cessation are important not only in health care but also in controlling the onset of rheumatoid arthritis.
+Although the causes of rheumatoid arthritis are still unclear and there is no way to completely prevent it, recent studies have shown that periodontal disease and smoking are associated with the development of rheumatoid arthritis.
+Oral care and smoking cessation are important not only in terms of health care, but also in terms of reducing the incidence of rheumatoid arthritis.